erdincka/catchx/README.md

 Before running the demo, ensure that you have Ezmeral Data Fabric connectivity is established and a user ticket is generated for the user defined in `MAPR_USER` environment variable.

-App uses `/apps/banking/` volume path on the connected cluster, so do not run this app on a cluster which already has this path/volume configured.
+App uses `/apps/catchx_*` volumes on the connected cluster, so do not run this app on a cluster which already has this path/volume configured.

 Follow the steps to walk through the demo.